xmos/lib_sw_pll/doc/rst/sw_pll.rst

 .......................................................

-1. Ascertain your target PPM range, step size and maximum tolerable table size.
+  #.
+Ascertain your target PPM range, step size and maximum tolerable table size.
 Each lookup value is 16 bits so the total size in bytes is 2 * n.
-2. Start with the given example values and run the generator to see if the above three parameters meet your needs.
+  #.
+Start with the given example values and run the generator to see if the above three parameters meet your needs.
 The values are reported by ``sw_pll_sim.py``.
-3. If you need to increase the PPM range, you may either:
+  #.
+If you need to increase the PPM range, you may either:

-    - Decrease the ``min_F`` to allow the fractional value to have a greater effect.
+      * Decrease the ``min_F`` to allow the fractional value to have a greater effect.
 This will also increase step size.
 It will not affect the LUT size.
-    - Increase the range of ``fracmin`` and ``fracmax``.
+      * Increase the range of ``fracmin`` and ``fracmax``.
 Try to keep the range closer to 0 or 1.0.
 This will decrease step size and increase LUT size.

-4. If you need to decrease the step size you may either:
+  #.
+If you need to decrease the step size you may either:

-    - Increase the ``min_F`` to allow the fractional value to have a greater effect.
+      * Increase the ``min_F`` to allow the fractional value to have a greater effect.
 This will also reduce the PPM range.
 When the generation script is run the allowable F values are reported so you can tune the ``min_F`` to force use of a higher F value.
-    - Increase the ``max_denom`` beyond 80.
+      * Increase the ``max_denom`` beyond 80.
 This will increase the LUT size (finer step resolution) but not affect the PPM range.
 Note this will increase the intrinsic jitter of the PLL hardware on chip due to the way the fractional divider works.
 80 has been chosen for a reasonable tradeoff between step size and PLL intrinsic jitter and pushes this jitter beyond 40 kHz which is out of the audio band.
 The lowest intrinsic fractional PLL jitter freq is input frequency (normally 24 MHz) / ref divider / largest value of n.

-5. If the +/-PPM range is not symmetrical and you wish it to be, then adjust the ``fracmin`` and ``fracmax`` values around the center point that the PLL finder algorithm has found.
-For example if the -PPM range is to great, increase ``fracmin`` and if the +PPM range is too great, decrease the ``fracmax`` value.
+  #.
+If the +/-PPM range is not symmetrical and you wish it to be, then adjust the ``fracmin`` and ``fracmax`` values around the center point that the PLL finder algorithm has found.
+For example if the -PPM range is too great, increase ``fracmin`` and if the +PPM range is too great, decrease the ``fracmax`` value.

 .. note::